 About Fine Calculator

-Fine Calculator is an independent information website built to help Australian drivers understand traffic fines, camera notices, demerit points, licence suspension risk, and review pathways.
-The site is designed for people who have a notice in hand and want a quicker way to work out what it probably means before they open multiple government pages.
+Fine Calculator is an independent information website built to help NSW drivers understand traffic fines, camera notices, demerit points, licence suspension risk, and review pathways.
+The site is designed for people who have a notice in hand and want a quicker way to work out what it probably means before opening multiple government pages.

 What this site covers

-The site covers state-by-state calculators, offence guides, camera fine pages, demerit point and suspension pages, parking and speeding scenario pages, and plain-English review guides.
-The aim is not to replace official material.
-The aim is to organise it into a clearer starting point for everyday drivers.
+The site covers NSW calculators, offence guides, camera fine pages, demerit point and suspension pages, parking and speeding pages, and review guides.
+It is not here to replace official material.
+It is here to give drivers a starting point before checking the authority source.

 Where the information comes from

-Content is researched from public information published by the relevant Australian state authorities.
-Depending on the topic, that can include revenue offices, transport departments, road safety agencies, police or infringement portals, and official legislation or regulations where those sources are needed to clarify how a rule works.
+Content is researched from public information published by NSW Government, Service NSW, Revenue NSW, Transport for NSW, and NSW legislation where those sources are needed to clarify how a rule works.
 Where fine amounts, points, or review settings may change, readers should always confirm the latest position with the authority named on the notice.

 How the calculators are checked and updated

-Where a state uses penalty units or similar indexed amounts, we also check whether a new financial-year adjustment changes the practical fine amount drivers see on notices.
+Where NSW uses penalty units or similar indexed amounts, we also check whether a new financial-year adjustment changes the fine amount drivers see on notices.
 Some changes flow through immediately, while others only matter once the authority republishes the penalty notice schedule.
-For that reason, every calculator should still be treated as a practical estimate first and an official notice replacement second.
+For that reason, every calculator should still be treated as an estimate first and never as a replacement for the official notice.

 Who runs the site

 Fine Calculator is maintained as a small independent web publishing project.
-It is not run by a government agency, a law firm, or a paid notice review service.
-The site exists to make complex fine information easier to follow, especially for people comparing rules across NSW, Victoria, Queensland, Western Australia, and the smaller state and territory systems.
+It is not run by a government agency, law firm, or private representation service.
+The site exists to make complex NSW fine information easier to follow, especially for people comparing the wording on a notice with calculator results, demerit risk, camera guidance, and review pathways.

 How to use the site well

-The best way to use Fine Calculator is to start with the page that most closely matches the notice in hand: a calculator, an offence page, or a state hub.
+The best way to use Fine Calculator is to start with the page that most closely matches the notice in hand: a calculator, an offence page, or the NSW hub.
 From there, you can check likely points, suspension exposure, and whether a review path is even worth exploring.
 Before taking action, you should confirm the exact details on the official notice and the current authority guidance.

 Important limits